Observational constraints on complex quintessence with attractive self-interaction: Abstract

 \section{Abstract}

-In this paper we consider that dark energy could be described solely by a complex scalar field with a Bose-Einstein condensate-like potential, that is, with a self-interaction and a mass term.
-We analyse a particular solution which in a fast oscillation regime at late times behaves as a cosmological constant.
-First, we will show that this proposal adequately describes the standard homogeneous Fridman dynamics.
-However, we show that the precision cosmological test using current surveys show that the equation of state (EoS) $w$ of such model, which depends on a single parameter, fails to adequately describe a dynamical dark energy since the analysis in fact constrains the scalar field parameters within values ruled out by the theoretical model.
+In this paper we consider that dark energy could be described solely by a complex scalar field with a Bose-Einstein condensate-like potential (denoted as \textit{CSFDE}), that is, with a self-interaction and a mass term.
+In particular, we analyse a solution which in a fast oscillation regime at late-times behaves as a Cosmological Constant.
+Our proposal adequately describes the standard homogeneous and flat Fridman dynamics, furthermore, in this quintessence--complex scalar field scenario it is possible to mimic the dynamics related to dark energy.
+However, when the precision cosmological tests are implemented in this landscape, the generic Equation-of-State derived for this model in a restricted regime of $a_i$ (which corresponds to the scale factor at which the scalar field turns on), cannot be constrained by late-time current observations, since the analysis constraints solely the scalar field parameters within values ruled out by the theoretical model.
+This result is a \textit{clear} hint to consider future CSFDE models with, for instance, two scalar fields in order to study the early-time dynamics of the Universe.